 3. Total Funding Distributed to Date

-As of July 10, 2020, funds totaling $0 of the CARES Act – Minority Serving Institution Award have been distributed to eligible students.
-The amount of Minority Serving Institution Award distributed to students under Section 18004(a)(2) of the CARES Act as of the date of submission will be reported every forty-five days.
+As of August 17, 2020, funds totaling $37,411 of the CARES Act – Minority Serving Institution Award have been distributed to 43 eligible students.
+This represents 100% of the amount of Minority Serving Institution Award distributed to students under Section 18004(a)(2) of the CARES Act as of the date of submission will be reported every forty-five days.

 4. Total Eligible Students